ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 ![Figure 1](images/snip20170425_1.png)

-If the tunnel isn't directing traffic correctly, you might need to [add routes manually](https://discussions.apple.com/thread/2735376).
+If the tunnel isn't directing traffic correctly, you might need to [add routes manually](https://discussions.apple.com/thread/2735376){: external}.

 Uninstall any previous versions of the client before you install a new version.
 {:important}